Basin Mixer Tap Installation in Warsaw — Leak-Free Connection

 Can I fit a mixer tap myself?

-Technically yes, if you have basic tools and some experience.
-But the risk of a leak is real: one under-tightened joint and water runs to the flat below.
-We recommend calling a professional, especially if it is your first time.
+In theory yes, if you have basic tools and some hands-on experience.
+But the risk of a leak is real: leave one joint too loose and water ends up in the flat below.
+We advise calling a professional, especially if this is your first time.

 Do I need to replace the hoses when changing the tap?

 Yes, if they are more than three to five years old.
-The rubber core ages and the braiding corrodes.
-A new tap on old hoses is an accident waiting to happen.
+The rubber core gets old and the braiding corrodes.
+A new tap connected to old hoses is asking for trouble.

 How long does the installation take?

-Replacing a basin tap with working valves takes thirty to forty minutes.
-If the valves or in-wall supply lines also need replacing, allow up to ninety minutes.
+Changing a basin tap with working valves takes around thirty to forty minutes.
+If the valves or in-wall supply lines also need to be replaced, allow up to ninety minutes.

 What if the angle valves do not shut off the water?

 We replace them.
-It is a separate job, but we can do everything in one visit.
-We fit ball valves — more reliable than the older gate-type ones.
+That is a separate job, but we can handle everything in one visit.
+We install ball valves — they are more dependable than the older gate-type ones.

 Single-lever or two-handle — which is better?

-For a basin, single-lever is more practical: you adjust temperature and flow with one hand.
-Two-handle taps are mainly chosen for retro-style bathrooms.
+For a basin, single-lever is the more practical option: you control temperature and flow with one hand.
+Two-handle taps are mostly picked for retro-style bathrooms.

 Is sealant needed during installation?

-Not under the tap base — the factory gasket does that job.
+Not under the tap base — that is what the factory gasket is for.
 On threaded connections we use PTFE tape or hemp with paste.
-Silicone is only applied as a decorative bead around the basin edge if there is a visible gap.
+Silicone is used only as a decorative bead around the basin edge if there is a visible gap.

 Book the installation

-We install and replace basin mixer taps across Warsaw.
-We arrive with tools and all consumables: PTFE tape, washers, fixings — everything we need.
+We fit and replace basin mixer taps across Warsaw.
+We come with tools and all consumables: PTFE tape, washers, fixings — everything needed for the job.
 Every connection is pressure-tested before we leave.
-Get in touch and we will arrange a time that works for you.
+Contact us and we will set up a time that suits you.